dgp1130/blog/src/www/posts/ctor.md

 design their code using `ctor<T>`, it can be used as a mostly drop-in replacement of modern constructors.
 However, there are a few interesting "features" this system can provide which are worth discussing.
-These certainly are not required to gain the benefits of `ctor<T>` and I am not totally convinced these are good ideas to begin with.
+These certainly are not required to gain the benefits of `ctor<T>` and minimal constructors.
+I am also not totally convinced these are good ideas to begin with.
 However, I do believe they are at least *interesting*, and it would be a disservice not to talk about them.
 With that disclaimer out of the way...

 ### Extending interfaces